Standing desk: Effect on health

-There is a significantly higher mortality rate among people who regularly sit for prolonged periods, and the risk is not negated by regular exercise, though it is lowered.

-Low-quality evidence indicates that providing employees with a standing desk option may reduce the length of time some people sit in the first year.
+Low-quality evidence indicates that providing employees with a standing desk option may reduce the length of time some people sit at work in the first year.
 This reduction in sitting may decrease with time.
 It is not clear how standing desks compare to other work-place interventions to reduce the length of time employees are sitting during the work day.

 Sit-stand workstations may reduce low back pain among people in the workplace.
 In a sedentary population, changing posture may reduce the chance of developing low back pain.

 There is no international consensus on recommended levels of sitting and standing while at work, and suggested workplace practices vary in different countries.

+Research suggests that standing desks may help reduce sedentary time during the workday and encourage light physical activity.
+A 2014 study published in Preventive Medicine found that introducing standing desks in workplaces led to significant reductions in sitting time among employees.

+More recent findings suggest potential links between standing desk use and improvements in productivity and musculoskeletal comfort, although the long-term health benefits remain a subject of debate.